 The cream filling, if you happen to have any leftover, can be easily used for any tarts.
 Or just sandwich some crackers together, dip them in chocolate sauce, and you've got a dessert in seconds.

-As a general rule, the cream filling and the dough also have to be completely cool before baking and filling them.
 Don't worry if the choux pastry is crispy when they come out of the oven, the soften nicely once they are refrigerated.
 And here you have, an indulgent dessert to treat yourself with no matter the occasion.

 No time to bake them on the day of your party?
-They can be safely made ahead. just store the cream and glaze in the fridge, and the pastries in a cool place, and they can be filled whenever you need them.
+They can be safely made ahead.
+Just store the cream and glaze in the fridge, and the pastries in a cool place, and they can be filled whenever you need them.

 - 250 ml water